Soil As Medium2022

 Soil as Medium is an experiential research artwork exploring interdependent relationships to soil in the Walla Walla valley.
 Throughout history, ceramic artists have used readily available soils, clays and rocks to produce regionally-specific wares that bear evidence of local geology.
 I engage this ceramic tradition by examining local geological, ecological and industrial systems that shape my consumer relationship to global material goods.
 In this case, my work responds to micro and macro systems: a fertile loess soil that produces wheat, onions, and other global commodity crops.

-During the exhibition, the ceramic objects perfored as sculptures.
-After the exhibition ended, the sculptures adopted a more practical purpose.
-They were offered to each of the five project participants, who were encouraged to return them to the soil from which they came.
-The objects will live the remainder of their lives as outdoor sitting stools.
+Those glaze materials were then used to glaze five large ceramic sculptures, which were included in an exhibition at Sheehan Gallery at Whitman College.
+During the exhibition, the ceramic objects performed as sculptures.
+After the exhibition, the sculptures adopt a more practical purpose.
+They were offered to each of the five project participants, who were encouraged to return them to the soil from which they came as outdoor sitting stools.

 Exhibition photos by Tara J Graves